 The closest suburb on this list to Perth’s CBD, Forrestfield can be found right next to Perth’s airport, which immediately bumps its property values up.

-This accessibility is expected to be further augmented with the completion of the Forrestfield-Airport Link rail line by the end of 2022.
+This accessibility is further augmented with the completion of the Forrestfield-Airport Link rail line in October 2022.

 Apart from this major upgrade to infrastructure, Forrestfield also has a variety of retail, educational, and recreational amenities, making it an excellent all-round choice for residents (and investment!).